To rapidly deploy new features to a nonprofit board management SaaS solution

 BoardSpot’s ease of use and pricing model has become incredibly popular with large nonprofits across a wide range of industries, including higher education, healthcare, and land conservation.

 BoardSpot leverages Platform.sh to run multiple versions of its codebase in several regions throughout the world.
 Platform.sh integration with GitLab enables code deployments to be automatically pushed to the entire fleet of BoardSpot instances simultaneously, keeping the product in sync for all customers.
-International customers benefit from the performance improvements and data localization benefits of a server that’s physically located nearby.
+International customers benefit from the performance improvements and data residency benefits of a server that’s physically located nearby.

 “It’s absolutely paramount that there's no cross-contamination between organizations and that customer data is never exposed.
 By taking advantage of Platform.sh capabilities, we can give our dev team access to all of the environments up to the dev branch, with the peace of mind in knowing that data is sanitized throughout the entire workflow.”